 Thermosets are often used for molding electrical components to protect them from mechanical and environmental impacts.
-Thermoset is a hard intertwined material that can´t melt, but after a lifetime of use it can be grinded down to chips or powder and be reused as a filling or reinforcing material in new products.
+Thermoset plastic is a hard intertwined material that cannot melt but can be, after a lifetime of use, grinded down to chips or powder to be reused as a filling or reinforcing material in new products.

 We have extensive experience developing products and giving them new properties.
-Do you want your products lighter, smoother, smaller or perhaps heat-resistant?
-We´ll fix it.
+Do you want your products lighter, smoother, smaller, or perhaps heat-resistant?
+We´ll make it happen.

 EP is suitable for casting, molding and laminate pressing.
 It can be electroplated and machined.